The Cave of the Golden Calf: Legacy

 The Cave went bankrupt in 1914, but its name lived on, and recently inspired a show at the Edinburgh Fringe and the 2010 Commemoration Ball at New College, Oxford.
 The building became a post office and can be seen in the background of the cover of David Bowie's album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
-The site is now occupied by a bar, The Living Room W1.
+The site is now occupied by a restaurant, Heddon Street Kitchen.